 Gross commission checks are not allowed to be mailed to the Stuart St James office – mailing checks is inefficient and creates massive delays in processing your commission payout.

-If you are not able to physically pick up and deposit your gross commission check or facilitate its electronic wire transfer into our account (at no charge to you, we can accept transfers via wire, ACH, or Zelle), you are welcome to have the gross commission check mailed to your personal address for deposit (with the check still made payable to Stuart St James, of course).
+If you are not able to physically pick up and deposit your gross commission check or facilitate its electronic transfer into our account (at no charge to you, we can accept transfers via wire, ACH, or Zelle), you are welcome to have the gross commission check mailed to your personal address for deposit (with the check still made payable to Stuart St James, of course).

 To ensure you’re depositing gross commission into our operating account properly, Stuart St James agents read and follow our Agent Commission Deposit memo (available in the Documents & Forms folder of either our corporate Google Drive or Box accounts).

 To make commission deposits easier and more convenient for agents, Stuart St James agents are able to request a Bank of America Deposit Only ATM card if you anticipate picking up gross commission checks and want a “contactless” way to deposit them into our operating account.